 Your personal injury trust must only contain compensation which is why a trust created later on is sometimes difficult to achieve, as it is not as easy to identify the money that has come from the compensation once it has mixed with your everyday funds.

 Your financial future is of the utmost importance for you and your family.
 If you have suffered major trauma it can be a daunting time with uncertainties over what happens next regarding employment, any medical and rehabilitation needs and whether or not you are entitled to benefits.

 Our friendly team is here to help, providing access to the best financial and legal advice as well as rehabilitation services that will assist you on your rehabilitation journey.

-If you would like our help with financial planning and legal advice please get in touch.
+If you would like our help with making a personal injury compensation claim, financial planning or legal advice please get in touch: